 Wider avenues, such as the main artery of the Gran Vía or the area around the Plaza de Oriente, home of the Royal Palace, are nearby.
 In general, this area best suits young, fun-seeking students who can keep up with its frenetic pace.

-Close by is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
+Close by the centre is La Latina, where expats will find inhabitants, bars and narrow streets reminiscent of traditional Madrid.
 Though certainly a charming neighbourhood, some of the accommodation found here is in need of upgrading.
-Some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
-Rent in this area is quite expensive, even if not all apartments are updated, as it is a very popular area to live in.
+That said, some of the best tapas bars in the metropolis are found here, and on Sundays, the huge Rastro flea market winds its way down the area's eastern edge.
+Rent in this area is quite expensive, even if not all apartments are updated, as it is a popular area to live in.

-Other fun options in central Madrid are Chueca and Malasana.
-This district has a flourishing nightlife and, as such, tends to be noisy; though Malasana manages to be quieter and more residential while keeping its trendy, alternative edge.
-These areas are perhaps best suited to young, well-earning professionals who prefer their accommodation to be in close proximity to their favourite party spots.
+Chueca and Malasaña are other fun options in central Madrid.
+Owing to Chueca's flourishing nightlife, the neighbourhood tends to be noisy, though Malasaña manages to be quieter and more residential while keeping its trendy, alternative edge.
+These areas are perhaps best suited to young, well-earning professionals who prefer their accommodation to be in proximity to their favourite party spots.

 Salamanca and Castellana

-Chic, well-heeled expat professionals may want to secure accommodation in Salamanca or Castellana, some of the most expensive areas in the city.
+Chic, well-heeled expat professionals may want to secure accommodation in Salamanca or Castellana; these are some of the most expensive areas in the city.
 The broad thoroughfares are lined with designer shops, stylish boutiques and upmarket restaurants.
-The US Embassy is found here, and amid the district’s wide highways and tall buildings are the headquarters of many banks and companies.
+The US Embassy is located here, and amid the district’s wide highways and tall buildings are the headquarters of many banks and companies.

-Chamartín is spacious and residential and is within easy reach of the city centre by bus and metro.
-Home to Real Madrid´s Santiago Bernabéu Stadium, it has a well-established community of expat executives and their families.
-Beyond the wide avenues, there are medium to more costly modern apartment complexes, as well as secluded and expensive villas.
-Stylish restaurants can be found here and there are international clubs, societies, churches and schools.
+Spacious and residential, Chamartín is within easy reach of the city centre by bus and metro.
+Home to Real Madrid's Santiago Bernabéu Stadium, it has a well-established community of affluent expat families.
+Beyond the wide avenues, there are medium to more expensive modern apartment complexes, as well as secluded and pricey villas.
+Stylish restaurants can be found here, and there are international clubs, societies, churches and schools.
 It is well suited to high-earning professionals and their families.

-Moncloa, north of the Plaza De Espana and the location of the Prime Minister´s official residence, is a quick, easy getaway from the buzz of the centre.
+Moncloa, north of the Plaza De Espana and the location of the Prime Minister's official residence, is a quick, easy getaway from the buzz of the centre.
 This elegant area of four-storey buildings is laid out on a grid system and boasts a park as well as underground parking options.
-The neighbourhood is also home to the Complutense University campus with its well-kept sports facilities.
-Despite a large number of students, the area is quiet and is well-suited to expat families.
+The neighbourhood is also home to the Complutense University campus, with its well-kept sports facilities.
+Despite being home to many students, the area is quiet and well-suited to expat families.

-Nuevos Ministerios, north of the city centre, is a middle-income zone and offers everything from restaurants and cinemas to clubs and cafés.
-The neighbourhood is well connected to the rest of the city by bus and the underground.
-Parking is as difficult to find as in the city centre.
+Located north of the city centre, Nuevos Ministerios is a middle-income zone and offers everything from restaurants and cinemas to clubs and cafés.
+The neighbourhood is well connected to the rest of the city by bus and the underground, but parking is as difficult to find as in the city centre.

 Outlying areas of Madrid

 La Moraleja (Alcobendas) is popular with the city's wealthier residents.
-Situated in Madrid´s northeast, it is the equivalent of the Spanish Beverly Hills.
-Tranquil, spacious and full of luxury villas with private gardens, rental and purchase costs are extremely high.
+Situated in Madrid's northeast, it is the equivalent of the Spanish Beverly Hills.
+Tranquil, spacious and full of luxury villas with private gardens, rental and purchase costs are steep.
 Residents include the internationally rich and famous such as film stars, impresarios and top company directors.
-A selection of Madrid’s best private schools and sports clubs is located in this area, complete with tennis, golf and pony clubs.
+A selection of Madrid’s best private schools and sports clubs are located in this area, complete with tennis, golf and pony clubs.
 Restaurants are select and costly.
 A private car is essential, both for shopping in nearby commercial centres and for going into the city.
 This is the place to live for prosperous expats.

 San Sebastián de los Reyes, a historical town founded in 1492, is 11 miles (18km) north of Madrid.
 It is well connected to the capital and to Barajas Airport by rail and underground.
-Known for its bullfighting and sporting activities, it is also a shopper’s paradise, as major international companies such as IKEA and Leroy Merlin have branches in its Megapark and Plaza Norte malls.
-The home of Antena television station, it is a middle-class town and an ideal place for expat families.
+Known for its sporting activities, it is also a shopper’s paradise, as major international companies such as IKEA and Leroy Merlin have branches in its MegaPark and Plaza Norte malls.
+The home of Antena television station, San Sebastián de los Reyes is a middle-class town and an ideal place for expat families.

-Las Rozas is just over half an hour beyond the city limits to the northwest.
-It is an exclusive area with large, high standard apartments, semi-detached houses and landscaped villas.
-With a strongly North American influence, there is an international choice of banks, shops and eateries.
+Las Rozas is a little over half an hour beyond the city limits to the northwest.
+It is an exclusive area with large, high-standard apartments, semi-detached houses and landscaped villas.
+With strong North American influences, there is an international choice of banks, shops and eateries.
 There are several international schools in the area and plenty of organised sports and social facilities.
 Las Rozas is best suited to prosperous families or couples.

 Pozuelo and Somosaguas

-Pozuelo is one of the richest cities in Spain, with a lot of expats living here, as there are many offices of well-known international companies.
-It is only 6.2 miles (10 km) to the city centre of Madrid.
-Somosaguas is an exclusive residential area with luxury standalone villas, where a lot of famous people live such as television or film stars, football players and artists.
+Pozuelo is one of the richest cities in Spain that is home to many offices of renowned international companies, and as such a lot of expats live here.
+It is only 6.2 miles (10 km) from the city centre of Madrid.
+Somosaguas is a chic residential area with luxury standalone villas where a lot of famous people live, such as television or film stars, football players and artists.

 Aravaca, El Plantio and La Florida

 Aravaca still forms part of the City of Madrid, even if it is next to Pozuelo.
-Like Pozuelo, it has parts where the upper and high class lives.
-In El Plantio and La Florida, there are several International Schools, which is why it is a popular area for families starting a new life in Madrid.
+Like Pozuelo, it includes areas where the upper class live.
+In El Plantio and La Florida, there are several international schools, making it a sought-after area for families starting a new life in Madrid.